rcarver/levels/README.md

 ## Creating a level

-Each level is made up of one or more groups.
-Each group is a set of key/value pairs.
+A level is made up of one or more groups.
+A group is a set of key/value pairs.
 To describe a very simple web application made up of a server and a task queue, you could write this (in JSON).

 ```json
 {